mobilization briefs

 Mobilized Soldiers, Volunteer Fighters and Contract Soldiers

-The list of mobilized soldiers killed in the war has been updated to include Leonid Nokhoev from the Irkutsk region, Artyom Gvozdev from the Samara region, Viktor Shchelko from the Bryansk region, Aleksey Gvardeyev from the Orenburg region and Nikolay Balashov from the Sverdlovsk region.
+The list of mobilized soldiers killed in the war has been updated to include Leonid Nokhoev from the Irkutsk region, Artyom Gvozdev from the Samara region, Viktor Shchelko from the Bryansk region and Aleksey Gvardeyev from the Orenburg region.

 Cannibal Dmitry Malyshev, who was sentenced to 25 years of imprisonment 10 years ago for the murders of two people with extreme brutality as part of a criminal group, as well as for banditry, theft, illegal trafficking of weapons and ammunition, preparation for the murder of police officers, robbery and eating the heart of his last victim, has returned from the war in Ukraine, where he served in a Storm unit.
 According to the head of the Rakhinskoye rural settlement, Malyshev is currently on leave due to injury.
 After treatment, he plans to return to the frontline.
 It became known in May that Malyshev was released and deployed to the war in Ukraine as part of the Storm-V unit, having signed a contract in October 2023.